openequella/openequella.github.io/guides/ReportingGuide.md

 1. Create a main report and the sub-report.
 2. Upload the main report in the Administration Console as described in the Upload a report section.
 3. Upload a sub-report in the Administration Console.
-4. Check the Hide on Generate Reports screen checkbox to conceal the sub-report from users in the EQUELLA Reports page.
+4. Check the Hide on Generate Reports screen checkbox to conceal the sub-report from users in the openEQUELLA Reports page.
 Both reports will be visible in the Administration Console.

-In the EQUELLA Resource Center
+In the openEQUELLA Resource Center
 1. Select Reports from the left-hand navigation menu.
 2. Select a report to run by clicking the report name link.
 3. Click OK in the dialog questioning if you are sure you want to run the report.